Caruychen/42Hive-Github-Vogsphere-Actions/README.md

 # 42Hive-Github-Vogsphere-Actions

-This workflow pipeline allows you to focus on setting up your work to push to a personal Github Repository, and automate the submission process for vogsphere submission.
+This workflow pipeline allows you to focus on setting up your work to push to a personal Github Repository, and automate the process for vogsphere submission.

 Why you say?
 Investing a bit of time to build a pipeline at the start of your project allows you to be more efficient in the long run.